CatX711/GreetLang/README.md

 **GreetLang supports the following data types:**

 ```
-    int: A 32-bit integer.
+    int/integer: An integer.
-    float: A 64-bit floating point number.
+    float: A floating point number.
     bool: A boolean value (true or false).
     char: A single character.
-    string: A sequence of characters.
+    str/string: A sequence of characters.
 ```

 <br />